|

 channels.
 Commonly there are two screws on each vertical channel.

-They roughly divided the channels into thirds.
-The rear vertical
+They roughly divide the vertical channels into thirds.

 channel comes with a metal spacer that will come out with the channel